 Vertical Alignment Check - During construction, check the overall verticality of the structure using a plumb bob.
+This should be done on panels completely backfilled.
 Make any changes in batter necessary to assure that final verticality is within tolerances (see specifications), in subsequent lifts of panels.